 You’re Targeting The Wrong Audience

 This is one of the most crucial parts of blogging.
-I have already discussed this in my previous blog post on how to built trust to your reading community and gain loyalty from them.
+I have already discussed this in my previous blog post on how to built trust in your reading community and gain loyalty from them.

 Always remember that your friends are the people who can help you gain more readers on your blog.
 You can politely ask them to share your post on their social media so you can get more potential readers.
 But also, always put in mind that not all of your friends share the same interest that you have, so you can’t force them to check your blog because “we’re friends, right?”

 Make sure that when you write a post on your blog, you want others to read it.
 Therefore, make it something that doesn’t interest only you.
-You need to also consider the possibilities of them having interest in what you write.
+You need to also consider the possibilities of them having an interest in what you write.

 And the last thing, write something that they don’t know yet.
 Share stories or ideas that they are not aware of.
 Make it a habit to spark that light of wonder.
-As readers, all they need to get out from your blog are information and new knowledge.
+As readers, all they need to get out of your blog are information and new knowledge.

 My simple strategy to get them from reading your blog is this: ask them what they want to know and write about it.
 Once you are done writing about what you think, tell them you have your answer posted on your blog.
 Surely, they will go check your blog out and would be curious about what you think.